 - To be invoiced you must have arranged this in advance and applied for a credit account.
 To apply for a credit account you must be part of an organisation e.g. a school or company.
 To apply for a credit account please email email@example.com

-- You must give 7 full days notice to cancel a booking.
+- You must give at least 7 full days notice to cancel a booking.
 Please note, your booking is still active until you have received confirmation of the cancellation from a Boulders’ member of staff.

 - If 7 full days notice is not given, only 50% of the total activity cost will be refunded.
 If a deposit has been paid it will be treated as part payment toward the total cost of the activity and therefore some or all of it may not be eligible for refund.